 If you can’t get to a test site, you can order test kits to be delivered to your home.

 You will usually be given 2 boxes of 7 tests.
 The test kit has instructions on:

 - how to record the test result

 - what to do if you test positive

 If you do tests at home, you’ll need to report your results, whether positive or negative, online or on the phone.

-If you test positive, you and your household must self-isolate.
+If you test positive, you must self-isolate.
 Book a follow up test to confirm the result within 2 days.
 If your follow up test is negative, you can stop self-isolating.